Table of content

 </div>

-The screen reader will read the entire text inside those elements.
+With aria-labelledby, you link the <div> to the heading and description.
+The screen reader reads the full text inside those elements.

 - aria-describedby: associates an element with another element that describes its purpose.